Peppers and Eggplant

 As soon as seedlings begin to crowd, transplant the plants into pots or cell packs and grow at 70 degrees by day and 60 degrees at night.
 Suspend fluorescent lights 8 inches above the plants as soon as they emerge to provide 13 hours of light each day.
 Include a single incandescent bulb to expand the light spectrum.

-Because you're producing large fruit on relatively small plants, peppers and eggplants must have good growing conditions to produce abundantly.
-To compensate, make sure they receive full sunlight and are planted in the best part of the Garden.
+Because you’re producing large fruit on relatively small plants, peppers and eggplants must have good growing conditions to produce abundantly.
+To compensate, make sure they receive full sunlight and are planted in the best p rt of the garden.

 Cover the soil with black plastic mulch to suppress weeds, keep fruit off the ground and reduce surface evaporation, irrigation requirement and nutrient leaching.
 Hot caps can protect the transplants from wind and frost and advance the date of transplanting.
 Normally, hot caps are anchored in the soil, but you also can tape them to plastic mulch.